I hope you have all had a wonderful Christmas and are looking forward to a new year filled with more memories and achievements like I am.

 My running will be about distance rather than speed for 2018.
 I feel like I have that out of my system after managing a few PB’s throughout the year and if I’m going to achieve the mileage goal I do not want to get injured.
 I also want to enjoy it and I have never been a fan of constantly running at speed.
 I tend to run quite slowly during training but somehow always pull it out the bag on race day.

-My new garmin has kindly predicted a few achievable goals for me but I will only be trying to achieve these if it’s a natural result of generally running more and consistently keeping up with my training.
+My new Garmin Forerunner 235 has kindly predicted a few achievable goals for me but I will only be trying to achieve these if it’s a natural result of generally running more and consistently keeping up with my training.

-I was given a brilliant book for Christmas called 80/20.
+I was given a brilliant book for Christmas called 80/20 Running: Run Stronger and Race Faster by Training Slower.
 It’s all about running further to go faster rather than running faster to run faster.
 I have only just started it but I’m going to apply the principles in the book into my training.
 I think the challenges will be those times when I am constraint on time which is really the reason most people tend to run fast even during training.

-The same author has written several books including one on nutrition and running so I’ll be following this book with that one while I await the release of the Run mummy run book written by Leanne the founder of the group.
+The same author has written several books including one on nutrition The New Rules of Marathon and Half-Marathon Nutrition: A Cutting-Edge Plan to Fuel Your Body Beyond “the Wall” so I’ll be following this book with that one while I await the release of the Run Mummy Run book written by Leanne the founder of the group.

 I have found this blog a great place to document my running and nutrition journey and plan to keep it going as a platform to put down the highs and lows of training.